csoltenborn/GoogleTestAdapter/README.md

 GTA has full support for traits, which can be assigned to tests in two ways:

-1. You can make use of the custom test macros provided in [GTA_Traits.h](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/Core/Resources/GTA_Traits.h), which contain macros for simple tests, tests with fixtures and parameterized tests, each with one, two, or three traits.
+* You can make use of the custom test macros provided in [GTA_Traits.h](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/Core/Resources/GTA_Traits.h), which contain macros for simple tests, tests with fixtures and parameterized tests, each with one, two, or three traits.
-2. Combinations of regular expressions and traits can be specified under the GTA options: If a test's name matches one of these regular expressions, the according trait is assigned to that test.
+* Combinations of regular expressions and traits can be specified under the GTA options: If a test's name matches one of these regular expressions, the according trait is assigned to that test.

 More precisely, traits are assigned to tests in three phases:

 1. Traits are assigned to tests which match one of the regular expressions specified in the *traits before* option.
-For instance, the expression `*///Size,Medium` assigns the trait (Size,Medium) to all tests.
+For instance, the expression `.*///Size,Medium` assigns the trait (Size,Medium) to all tests.
 2. Traits added to tests via test macros are assigned to the according tests, overriding traits from the first phase.
 For instance, the test declaration `TEST_P_TRAITS1(ParameterizedTests, SimpleTraits, Size, Small)` will make sure that all test instances of test ParameterizedTest.SimpleTraits will be assigned the trait (Size,Small) (and override the Size trait assigned from the first phase).
 3. Traits are assigned to tests which match one of the regular expressions specified in the *traits after* option, overriding traits from phases 1 and 2 as described above.
-For instance, the expression `*# GetParam() = 0*///Size,Large` will make sure that all parameterized tests where the parameter starts with a 0 will be assigned the trait (Size,Large) (and override the traits assigned by phases 1 and 2).
+For instance, the expression `.*\[1.*\]///Size,Large` will make sure that all parameterized tests where the parameter starts with a 1 will be assigned the trait (Size,Large) (and override the traits assigned by phases 1 and 2).

 #### Running tests from command line with `VSTest.Console.exe`